magento/devdocs/guides/v2.3/ui_comp_guide/components/ui-masonry.md

 contributor_link: https://github.com/konarshankar07
 ---

 The Masonry component is a collection of columns.
-It renders the masonry grid layout in the Ui component
+It renders the masonry grid layout in the Ui component.

 ## Dependencies